PaulDuvall/aws-5-mins/proton/README.md

 ```

-1. Fork this GitHub repository to your GitHub account: https://github.com/aws-samples/aws-proton-sample-fargate-service
+1. Fork this GitHub repository to your GitHub account: https://github.com/aws-samples/aws-proton-sample-fargate-service and make note the account id and repository name.
 1. Update your AWS CodeStar [Connection](https://us-west-2.console.aws.amazon.com/codesuite/settings/connections?region=us-west-2) to ensure it's connected GitHub to AWS.
 1. To launch a Proton Service from a Service Template, run the commands below replacing `<your-codestar-connection-id>` with the connection id from the link above.
 You also need to replace the `<your-source-repo-account>/<your-repository-name>` with the appropriate values for your GitHub account and repository names.